mustafa-rag/Bike-Store-Sales-Analysis/README.md

 - Which products and categories drive the most sales and profit.
 - How customer demographics (age, gender) influence purchasing behavior.
 - Which geographic markets are most profitable.
 - How seasonality impacts demand and revenue.

+Excel file that contain dataset, cleaning process and pivot tables can be downloaded here.

+An interactive PowerBi dashboard can be downloaded here.
 ## Data Structure & Initial Checks
 The dataset contained one table with records of customer orders, including: